Heard of the ketogenic diet? It’s a weight-loss method benefiting health.

 Also, the ketogenic diet is associated with lower blood sugar levels and better sensitivity to insulin.

-Final Thoughts: The ketogenic diet offers weight-loss results superior to low-fat diets.
+Bottom Line: The ketogenic diet offers weight-loss results superior to low-fat diets.
 Plus, you don’t have to starve yourself!

 Is a Ketogenic Diet Safe?